What is a Trademark?

 As well as identifying the goods and services, a mark serves as a guarantee of quality.
 If you purchase a pair of shoes from Nike, you know what to expect.

-While trademarks and service marks are the best known marks, there are others:
+While trademarks and service marks are the best known marks, there are other types of marks:

 - Trademarks are used on products (goods) (Hostess Twinkies, Dell computers).

 - Service Marks are used to identify services (BURGER KING restaurant, WALT DISNEY WORLD amusement park).

 - Collective Membership Marks identify members of an organization, association, or union (Farmland - farm coop, IEEE - engineering society).

 - Collective Trademark/Service Marks are used to identify the products or services of all of the members of an organization (Better Business Bureau for information services relating to business practices).